whyinzoo/dotfiles/README.md

 - Shift-V - V-Line mode (visual line)
 - Space-cl - comment out the line
 - Space-c - comment out blocks of line in V-Line mode

+or
+mouse click highlight rows to copy.  press y and it will copy to clipboard
 - cutting/pasting using visual mode - https://vim.fandom.com/wiki/Cut/copy_and_paste_using_visual_selection

 ## nvim-tree